SwiftSeal/resistify/README.md

 Currently, any order is accepted (this may change in the future!).

 Resistify will also search for N-terminal MADA motifs and CJID domains that are common to CNLs and TNLs respectively.

-## Future improvements

-Once the core functionality is stable, I will begin integrating NLR-associated into the pipeline.